-This year in Reading, all 5th Grade students will receive targeted instruction in 4 main categories of Comprehension, Accuracy, Fluency, and Expanded Vocabulary.
+In Reading, all 5th Grade students will receive targeted instruction in 4 main categories of Comprehension, Accuracy, Fluency, and Expanded Vocabulary.
 We will focus on Fiction and Non-Fiction Close Reading using Notice & Note Signposts and Big Questions.
 We are emphasizing a significant amount of reading this year, in school and at home, to improve skills and stamina.
 Having said that, families will have to adjust according to their home schedules, expectations and demands to accomplish the reading practice.
 We want to encourage students to read at their capacity without becoming overwhelmed.
 Please feel free to discuss with your child's teacher if there are concerns.

-We will follow the Writing Scope and Sequence provided by St. Paul Schools.
+We follow the Writing Scope and Sequence provided by St. Paul Schools.
 Some of the Writing Units are Personal Narrative and Essay, a Shared Writing Social Studies and Art project, Poetry, and a variety of writing activities using multi-media tools.
 Also, writing is embedded in the Reading and Social Studies curriculum.

 Randolph Heights is a CORE Knowledge school.
 Some of the units Fifth Grade study include World Lakes and Geography, Mayan, Aztec, and Inca Civilizations, Age of Exploration, Renaissance, Civil War, Native Americans, and more.
 See the web site link for CORE Knowledge which gives a more complete listing of content covered in 5th grade.